Great Mosque of Kairouan

-Location and general aspect
+Location

 Located in the north-east of the medina of Kairouan, the mosque is in the intramural district of Houmat al-Jami (literally "area of the Great Mosque").
 This location corresponded originally to the heart of the urban fabric of the city founded by Uqba ibn Nafi.
-However given the natural lay of the land crossed by several tributaries of the wadis, the urban development of the city spread southwards.
+However, given the natural lay of the land crossed by several tributaries of the wadis, the urban development of the city spread southwards.
 Human factors including Hilalian's invasions in 449 AH (1057 AD) led to the decline of the city and halted development.
 For all these reasons, the mosque which once occupied the center of the medina when first built in 670 is now on the easternmost quarter abutting the city walls.

-The building is a vast slightly irregular quadrilateral covering some 9,000 m2.
-It is longer (127.60 metres) on the east side than the west (125.20 metres), and shorter on the north side (72.70 metres) than the south (78 metres).
-The main minaret is centered on the north.